I’ve been a little quiet on the blog this fall. Life can sometimes strip the words right out of you. You know what I mean?

 We want to defeat his strongholds on marriages and kids and churches and every other sphere of influence where a woman lives.

-As we approach this year’s end, my husband and I want to once again match the gifts you, my blog friends, give to Proverbs 31 Ministries up to a designated amount that he and I determined through prayer.
+As we approach this year’s end, we want to once again match the gifts you, my blog friends, give to Proverbs 31 Ministries up to a designated amount that we’ve determined through prayer.

 That means between now and December 31st, the donations you make will have double the impact in furthering the ministry work of Proverbs 31.